Researcher in Quantum & Classical computing

 - from "Computer meets Theoretical Physics"

-I'm a Ph.D. student in Physics at EPFL, in Lausanne, in the group of Prof. Giuseppe Carleo.
+I obtained my Ph.D. in Physics at EPFL, in Lausanne, in the group of Prof. Giuseppe Carleo.

 My research focuses on the development of quantum algorithms for the simulation of quantum systems.